Anna, Texas: Geography

 Anna is located in northern Collin County at 33.350308°N 96.550762°W. U.S. Route 75 freeway passes through the west side of the city and leads 45 mi southwest to the center of Dallas and 32 mi north to Denison.

 According to the United States Census Bureau, the city of Anna has a total area of 36.6 sqkm, of which 36.4 sqkm is land and 0.2 sqkm, or 0.46%, is water.
 According to the City of Anna website, the city has a total area of approximately 15 sqmi in its city limits and approximately 60 sqmi in its planning area.

 Climate

 The climate in this area is characterized by relatively high temperatures and evenly distributed precipitation throughout the year.
 The Köppen climate classification system describes the weather as humid subtropical, Cfa.

 Demographics

 As of the 2020 United States census, there were 16,896 people, 4,450 households, and 3,792 families residing in the city.

+Economy

+According to the city's 2023 Annual Comprehensive Financial Report, the top 10 employers in the city are:

+Education

+The vast majority of the area is in the Anna Independent School District.
+A small section extends into the Blue Ridge Independent School District.

+Anna High School is the comprehensive high school of the Anna district.

+Collin College covers all of Collin County in its service area.